 In September 1923 an enthusiastic

-the Jetty or Park Beach Surf Clubs.
+with either the Jetty or Park Beach Surf Clubs.

 The community involvement was evident in that such a short time a competitive course was completed at the Saltwater (Coffs) Creek tidal Baths, Coffs Jetty close to where the old Butter Factory was situated.
-Male and

 as two springboards assembled and arrangements were at hand to have the baths lit for night swimming.

-tins race.
+musical tins race.
 Ample refreshments were also served.

 The tidal pool was a fully operating 50 yard facility but would often be damaged in extreme weather conditions.
-Local working bees were often organised to maintain the baths, which served the Club
+Local working bees were often organised to maintain the baths, which served the

-and community for over forty years.
+Club and community for over forty years.

 An indication of the Coffs Harbour swimmers strong and sturdy character was evident when the nearby Butter Factory would release its milk surplus into the creek while the tide was turning, therefore handicapping

-in the outer lanes.
+swimmers in the outer lanes.
 Coffs swimmers were also unluckily disadvantaged at regional and state meets with their turns due to the oyster beds growing on the pool ends.

 Many carnivals followed in the subsequent decades until the opening of the Coffs

-War Memorial Pool in 1969.
+Harbour War Memorial Pool in 1969.
 This new facility attracted new interest in the sport within the local community and in the decades to follow Coffs Harbour became a robust Club on the regional swimming calendar.